mahor1221/joplin-vsc-material-theme/README.md

+## I'm not maintaing this theme anymore.
+I don't know if it will work on newer versions of joplin.

 ## VSCode [Community Material Theme](https://github.com/material-theme/vsc-material-theme) for Joplin
 It's not 100% identical and there are rooms for improvment.
 Mostly background colors are changed and everything else is Joplin's default UI and your system default font.